 In July 2015, the FASB issued "Inventory (Topic 330): Simplifying the Measurement of Inventory."
 Under the new inventory standard, inventories are required to be measured at the lower of cost and net realizable value, the latter representing the estimated selling price in the ordinary course of business, reduced by costs of completion, disposal, and transportation.
 Under current guidance, inventories are required to be measured at the lower of cost or market, but depending upon specific circumstances, market could be replacement cost, net realizable value, or net realizable value reduced by a normal profit margin.
 The amendments do not apply to inventory measured using the last-in, first-out or the retail inventory method.
 The amendments apply to all other inventory, which includes inventory that is measured using first-in, first out or average cost, the method used to measure all of our inventories.
 The new standard is effective for us prospectively for annual reporting periods beginning after December 15, 2016, and interim periods therein.
 Early adoption is permitted as of the beginning of an interim or annual reporting period.
-We are currently evaluating the future impact of this standard on our consolidated financial statements.
+As permitted, on April 1, 2016, we early adopted these amendments and applied their provisions prospectively.
+The adoption of this amendment did not have a material impact on our consolidated financial statements.